speced/bikeshed/docs/install.md

 ~~~~
 $ sudo pip install --editable /path/to/cloned/bikeshed
+$ bikeshed update
 ~~~~

 On Windows:

 ~~~~
-python -m pip install --editable /path/to/cloned/bikeshed
+$ python -m pip install --editable /path/to/cloned/bikeshed
+$ bikeshed update
 ~~~~

-This’ll install Bikeshed, making it available to your Python environment as the `bikeshed` package, and automatically add a `bikeshed` command to your path.
+This’ll install Bikeshed, making it available to your Python environment as the `bikeshed` package, automatically add a `bikeshed` command to your path, and then update your data files to the latest versions.

 To update bikeshed to its latest version at any time, just enter Bikeshed’s folder, and run: